Building a GraphQL API

 Note that the concepts discussed here are general and can be easily adapted to any GraphQL schema.

-Whenever you make a change to the schema or configuration, re-run go generate ./graphql to regenerate the GraphQL boilerplate.
-And for more information on how to use gqlgen, see the gqlgen documentation.
+Whenever you make a change to the schema or configuration, re-run npm run generate to regenerate the resolver types.